 The Meese Report on pornography.
 The commission's conclusions on the harmful effects of porn were transparently determined by the prejudices of Edwin Meese et al. rather than actual analysis, while the report also included plenty of excerpts and juicy descriptions of otherwise hard-to-find material.

 Studies have suggested that kids who went through the D.A.R.E.
 (Drug Abuse Resistance Education) program were actually more likely to do drugs than if they hadn't; the suggested explanation is this trope.
+Specifically, that the program focused so much on resisting peer pressure that the message morphed to "everyone is doing drugs but you".
 This led to a joke backronym for the group, Drugs Are Really Excellent.

 The failure and subsequent explosion of the Space Shuttle Challenger in STS-51 was cheered initially by audiences, since most viewers did not know what a proper shuttle launch looked like and thought the fireball was the separation of the solid boosters.
 Spacecraft sometimes have this problem for outside viewers, since when a rocket works right, it becomes very hard to see after it passes higher than 100,000 feet, and if it goes wrong, it's a giant tube filled with thousands of tons of high-explosiveshurtling out of control (at which point, the best solution is then to blow it up in a controlled manner before it falls on something).
 Rocket failure is very bad, but it doesn't stop people from thinking that said failures are spectacular to watch.

 Similarly, while nobody wants to see anyone die (one hopes), it is a bit of a joke that the only reason anyone watches NASCAR, Formula One or any other high-speed racing sport is to see spectacular vehicle crashes.
 Many a television program that covers these events has a "crash of the week" segment, catering specifically to this mindset.